SEAGuide

 Earn 3x points with your sapphire card

-Maybe you thought it would be fun to bring your dog to the beach, but found out quickly that they like to howl at the ocean.
+Maybe you thought it would be fun to bring your dog to the beach, but you found out quickly that they like to howl at the ocean.
 That’s not great for overall sandcastle productivity.
-Eating at Bongos, however, is a great consolation prize, because it’s a patio restaurant covered in sand.
+Eating at Bongos, however, is a fantastic consolation prize, because it’s a patio restaurant covered in sand.
 Your dog gets all of the fun of a beach without any open water or washed-up jellyfish blobs.
-And you get delicious Caribbean food like spicy shrimp, tostones, and pulled pork sandwiches.
+And you get to eat delicious Caribbean food like spicy shrimp, tostones, and pulled pork sandwiches.

 RESERVE A TABLE